AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
 Enemies damaged by weapon actives take 5% bonus Total DMG for 5s.
-Triggering it again resets the duration. | 5 Flame-Chasers deal 15% more Total DMG. | 10
-For every 60 SP restored, Total DMG received by enemies on the field increases by 10%.
+Triggering it again resets the duration. | 5 Valkyrie deals 20% more Total DMG for 8s when enemies are Frozen or Bleeding.
+Triggering it again resets the duration. | 10 For every 60 SP restored, Total DMG received by enemies on the field increases by 10%.
 2 stacks max.
 Duration: 15s.
 Triggering it again resets the duration. | 15

 !!! note